Skip to main content

 If you’ve been working in the maritime industry for any length of time, then you know that even if you do your job perfectly, there is no guarantee that you will be protected from the inherent danger of maritime work.

-Before you make any statement to an insurance adjuster or sign any agreement about an injury, however, it’s best to talk to a seasoned maritime attorney like George Vourvoulias who has handled offshore accident cases throughout Alabama.
+Before you make any statement to an insurance adjuster or sign any agreement about an injury, however, it’s best to talk to seasoned maritime attorneys like The Maritime Injury Law who have handled offshore accident cases throughout Alabama.

 George represented me when I got injured working on a tow boat.
 The company was playing pretty rough with me, but George was able to get them to provide my medical care and got me a large settlement.
 If you work on boats, like I do, I recommend George Vourvoulias if you are looking for a lawyer who knows maritime law.